What is IOLTA?

 How does IOLTA work?

-The concept revolves around funds attorneys often hold temporarily ("in trust") for clients.
-Sometimes these deposits are so small, or held for such a short time, that they can't generate interest for clients.
+The concept revolves around funds attorneys hold temporarily ("in trust") for clients.
+Often, these deposits are so small, or held for such a short time, that they can't generate interest for clients.
 In these cases, attorneys must pool them together with all other such deposits into a single, interest-bearing IOLTA account.

-That interest, in turn, is paid by the financial institution to WisTAF, for us to use in administering grants for civil legal aid.
+The interest generated by IOLTA accounts is paid by the financial institution to WisTAF, for us to use in administering grants for civil legal aid.

 Over the decades, IOLTA interest has been a crucial source of funding for WisTAF's grants, helping many thousands in Wisconsin to realize our nation's promise of equal justice under the law.